 Now I know that if you split me open at any given time my identity pie charts would always be different.
 Sometimes 60% would be English, sometimes it would be Algerian and sometimes all 4 would be in perfect balance.
 But it depends on where I am, how much of a language I’m speaking or on my mood.

-One of the best things I’ve heard is that speaking different languages and coming from different cultures is a bit like being schizophrenic.
+One of the best things I’ve heard is that speaking different languages and coming from different cultures is a bit like having multiple personalities.
 To speak a language exactly like the people or to assimilate into a culture you have to think and act like them, you have to immerse yourself in their cultural behaviour and switch on different parts of your personality as you go.
 I think it perfectly explains how I feel when I jump between each identity, I’m still myself but I’m slightly different in each language or cultural setting.

 You forget yourself